Everything is faster than it used to be.

 4. Place

-Spend more time in nature and in places that restore perspective.
+Spend more time in places that restore perspective.

-Not just in digital environments designed to hold your attention.
+Not just digital environments designed to hold your attention.

 This is not about escaping the world.